MichaelCurrin/dev-cheatsheets/cheatsheets/markdown/lists.md

 1. Numbered
 2. List

-Note that numbering can be left as all `1.`.
+Note that numbering can be left as all `1.` and it will still work.

     1. Foo
     1. Bar